Secure your API with Maskinporten¶

 Now that you have configured the scopes in Maskinporten, consumers can request tokens with these scopes.
 You will need to validate these tokens in your application.

-Validate tokensΒΆ
+Validate tokens¶

-Verify incoming requests from consumers by validating the JWT Bearer token in the Authorization header.
+Verify incoming requests from consumers by validating the JWT Bearer token in the Authorization

-Send a HTTP POST request to the endpoint found in the NAIS_TOKEN_INTROSPECTION_ENDPOINT environment variable.
-The request must have a Content-Type header set to either:
+Send a HTTP POST request to the endpoint found in the NAIS_TOKEN_INTROSPECTION_ENDPOINT

-• application/json or
+application/json

 The body of the request should contain the following parameters:

-Parameter Example Value Description
+Parameter | Example Value | Description |

-token eyJra...
-The access token you wish to validate.
+The access token you wish to validate. |

 The response is always a HTTP 200 OK response with a JSON body.

-It always contains the active field, which is a boolean value that indicates whether the token is valid or not.
+field, which is a boolean value that indicates whether the token is valid or not.

-Success responseΒΆ
+Success response¶

 If the token is valid, the response will additionally contain all the token's claims: